NCAR/cislhelp-jupyter/README.md

 Interactive HPC documentation for users of CISL resources

 ## Contents:
-Introduction to Cheyenne Bash Notebook\n
+Introduction to Cheyenne Bash Notebook
 TensorFlow: Introduction to Linear Regression Notebook